-The best thing that we can do for ourselves and for others is to be honest about ourselves and our lives on social media – sometimes your weekends suck, sometimes you don’t really feel like celebrating a Holiday, and sometimes your hair looks like crap.
+The best thing that we can do for ourselves and for others is, to be honest about ourselves and our lives on social media – sometimes your weekends suck, sometimes you don’t really feel like celebrating a Holiday, and sometimes your hair looks like crap.
 Sometimes all of these things happen simultaneously.
 Really.
-Also, your children aren’t perfect angels and your meals aren’t all photograph worthy.
+Also, your children aren’t perfect angels, and your meals aren’t all photograph worthy.
 Ladies, you do not walk around with fish lips and winged eyeliner all of the time.
 Sometimes, you actually close your mouth.
 Also, whether you’re a man or a woman, you’ve been angry, sad, and scared at some point in your life.
 How do I know?
 Because you’re a human.
 Admit it.

 At least set some guidelines for yourself.
 You won’t browse social media sites while driving or when you’re in the bathroom, for example.
 Because…dangerous…and gross.
 Just gross.
 Maybe your first rule should be that you won’t post about how “blessed” you are while you’re in the middle of having sex.
 About 5% of people have checked Facebook while having sex.
-If that’s not a reason for divorce, I don’t know what is…in case you’re curious, 12% have actually answered a phone call and 10% have answered a text right in the middle of sex.
+If that’s not a reason for divorce, I don’t know what is…in case you’re curious, 12% have actually answered a phone call, and 10% have responded to a text right in the middle of sex.

 Some people have successfully weaned themselves from useless time spent on social media sites by only visiting the sites when they have a specific reason to do so…like to connect with people who they actually give a damn about, for example.
 It’s been proven that humans max out at a certain number of acquaintances and friends; we all (regardless of how many “friends’ we have on social media) share the capacity to actually have: